tkn-tub/IRS_Rejuvenation/README.md

 ![Licence](https://img.shields.io/github/license/larymak/Python-project-Scripts)

 ## Acknowledgements
-We want to thank Dr. Anatolij Zubow from TU Berlin for the valuable comments on this manuscript.
 This work was supported in part by the Federal Ministry of Education and Research (BMBF, Germany) within the 6G Research and Innovation Cluster 6G-RIC under Grant 16KISK020K.
 Jamali’s work as supported in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) within the Collaborative Research Center MAKI (SFB 1053, Project-ID 210487104) and in part by the LOEWE initiative (Hesse, Germany) within the emergenCITY center [LOEWE/1/12/519/03/05.001(0016)/72].

 ## References
 <a name="fn1">[1]</a>: Jorge Torres Gómez∗, Joana Angjo∗, Moritz Garkisch†, Vahid Jamali‡, Robert Schober†, and Falko Dressler, “Rejuvenating IRS: AoI-based Low Overhead Reconfiguration Design,” submitted to IEEE TRANSACTION ON WIRELESS COMMUNICATIONS.